nonmodernist/magic-lantern/docs/SCORING.md

 ## Next Steps

-- Explore [Research Profiles](./PROFILES.md) to see scoring in context
+- Explore [Research Profiles](./RESEARCH-PROFILES.md) to see scoring in context
 - Learn to [Create Custom Profiles](./CUSTOM-PROFILES.md) with your own weights
 - Understand [Search Strategies](./SEARCH-STRATEGIES.md) that generate the results
-- See [Analyzing Results](./ANALYZING-RESULTS.md) to work with scored data